giuly/Cuisine/README.md

 The technical infrastructure includes an API Gateway.
 The gateway offers a number of recipe operations.
 Recipes contain a lot of information such as cuisine, customer ratings & comments, stock levels and diet types.

 REST API built upon Node.js using Express Framework.
 The data is saved in a MongoDB using Mongoose Schema.
-Unit test are developed using Mocha and Chai.
+Unit tests are developed using Mocha and Chai.

 ## Functional Requirements